 Even in the midst of difficult challenges, busy schedules and awkward moments, God wants us to enjoy our time on earth.
-He promised that His joy would be our strength (see Neh.
+He promised His joy would be our strength (Neh.
 8:10); He personally participates in our lives, eager to see us face each day with grace and confidence, holding us up when the hard places on our journey threaten our ability to stand.
 The good news of Christ is that God has not left us alone.

 Neither has He left us to figure out life on our own.
 Scripture provides signposts for the journey, helping us live active and balanced lives in Christ, keeping us from falling along the way and enabling us to partake of the feast of life as He intended.

 We need solitude with God to restore and direct us.
 From that comes a natural outflow of compassionate service to others.
-Community--challenging, supportive relationship with other believers--sustains and encourages us on the road.
+Community—challenging, supportive relationship with other believers—sustains and encourages us on the road.
 Contemplation renews our minds so we will live effectively.
 If we don't keep our spiritual equilibrium by spending solitary time with God, if we slide past the joy of serving others, if we avoid grabbing someone's arm for stability or if we fail to consider each step we take, we will fall.

 Several years ago, I visited some old college friends.
 While they prepared dinner, I followed their three children into the family room.
 Three-year-old Rachel showed no interest in the Disney cartoon her siblings chose to watch.
 She found another fascinating source of amusement: my face.

 For 15 minutes, Rachel knelt on my lap and searched every part of my face.
 Her tiny hands pushed part of my cheek or jaw into strange shapes, and she giggled until it was time to try another shape.
 When this became dull, she traced my eyebrows and forehead with her index finger and giggled again.
 Nothing distracted her.
 Rachel was intent on studying my face.